Nithy29/SQL/README.md

 ## Background

 This analysis is requested by the firm's CFO.
-SQL skills to analyze historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.
+SQL skills us utilized to analyze the historical credit card transactions and consumption patterns in order to identify possible fraudulent transactions.
 This analysis will help the firm to identify potential fraudulent credit card transactions.
-The reports are generated based on the fraud_detection database.
+The reports are generated based on the newly created fraud_detection database.

-The following taks will be accomplished:
+The following taks are accomplished:

 1. [Data Modeling](#Data-Modeling):
         Define a database model to store the credit card transactions data and create a new PostgreSQL database using the model.